nav2424/rift/V1_FEATURES.md

 All V1 features are available in the mobile app:
 - ✅ User authentication
-- ✅ Create escrow (with premium wizard)
+- ✅ Create rift (with premium wizard)
 - ✅ View dashboard
-- ✅ View escrow details
+- ✅ View rift details
 - ✅ Mark as paid
 - ✅ Upload shipment proof
 - ✅ Confirm receipt